 How will we know if there is progress in reducing healthcare harm in our region given the pledge for zero harm?

 First of all, we will continue to track and report the hospital-based harm and the trend will be clear.
 Second, we are taking on major areas which contribute to healthcare harm.
-Right now, we are tackling medication safety for seniors.
+In addition, we are tackling medication safety for seniors.
 We will be tracking the baseline and improvements on this project in medication safety and harm.
 This and other projects will give specific data and will allow tracking of improvement.

 What can patients and families do to help reduce their chances of experiencing healthcare harm?